 Offering regular safety training classes is another way to help manage risk.
 By keeping your employees engaged and thoughtful to reducing injuries in the workplace, you can help lower the chance that one of them will be seriously injured or killed.

 If you aren't sure what to cover regarding a safety seminar, there are a variety of different firms that can help.
 Some provide downloadable worksheets and videos for you to show your staff.
-Others send a representative into your company to spend an hour or two talking about safety.
+Others send a representative to your company to spend an hour or two talking about safety.

 Even companies that take all the safety precautions in the world still have business insurance claims.
 But, by making sure your risk is appropriately managed, you can help keep claims to a minimum.